WhitehillGroup/new-support/docs/autopro/updating.md

 ===

 === Step 3 - Test
-After updating, confirm that the ATM boots without throwing any errors to the Console.
+After updating, confirm that the AutoPro boots and functions without throwing any errors to the Console.

 !!!
 In case any errors occur, check the release notes in [**#product-updates**](https://ptb.discord.com/channels/616745092279173151/1169430975911043212) for any special instructions.